open-lab-app/open-lap-api/README.md

       },
       "put": {
         "summary": "Updates an Invitation",
-        "description": "Used to update the Invitation once it's accepted\n", "responses": {
+        "description": "Used to update the Invitation once it's accepted", "responses": {
           "400": {
             "description": "Invalid Invitation id"